Proof of the Toponogov Conjecture on Complete Surfaces: Introduction and Results

 \begin{Cor} Every $C^{3,\alpha}$-smooth complete convex embedding of the plane $P$, satisfies $\inf_P |\kappa_1-\kappa_2|=0$. \end{Cor} The second corollary is the following singularity theorem that follows from the fact that a plane that satisfies Properties II and III cannot satisfy Property I.

 \begin{Cor} A convex uniformly non-umbilic plane is geodesically incomplete i.e. it has an edge in ${\mathbb R}^3$. \end{Cor} The final corollary comes from Properties I and III excluding Property II, which establishes the convex case of a conjecture attributed to John Milnor from 1965 \cite{Mil} - see \cite{Xav} for a recent discussion. \begin{Cor} A complete uniformly umbilic-free plane cannot be convex. \end{Cor} In the next section we summarize the work of Toponogov on complete convex planes.
-The following section contains the proof of Theorem \ref{t:2} that the associated Riemann-Hilbert problem is Fredholm regular.
-Section \ref{s:mcf} contains the proof of Theorem \ref{t:3} on the existence of holomorphic discs, while the final section contains the proof of Theorem \ref{t:1}.
+Section \ref{s:rhp} contains the proof of Theorem \ref{t:2} that the associated Riemann-Hilbert problem is Fredholm regular.
+A summary of the required neutral K\"ahler geometry appears in Section \ref{s:nkg}.
+Sections \ref{s:mcf} and \ref{s:ibvp} contains the proof of Theorem \ref{t:mcf} on the existence of holomorphic discs, while the final section contains the proof of Theorem \ref{t:1}.